islamhaqq/UnrealEngineDeepDive/README.md

 Unreal Engine's highly centralized resource manager is a unified interface to access all types of game assets.
 This includes `umap` and
 `uasset` files.

+## Target Hardware

+This layer is platform-specific, such as optimizations made for different computer or console systems.

+## Components

+Composition is a common object-oriented programming design pattern that defines reusable behavior and expresses has-a relationships instead of is-a relationships.
+You will find that containing gameplay functionality within components rather than the larger gameplay classes prevents tarballing into a mess of tightly coupled code that takes longer to compile and harder to maintain.

+The base class for components is the `UActorComponent`.